aharri123/dsc-phase-2-project-v2-3/README.md

 * The model residuals do not follow a full normal distribution
 * For our regression plots for sqft_living, we see a cone shape which indicates heteroscedasticity

 Since our R-squared is low and our regression assumptions are not met, we can say that sqft_living is not ideal for soley modeling a relationship with price.
 We will need to take a look at additional variables and build a better model.
-To do this requires multilinear regression.
+To do this requires multiple regression.

 ## Second Model